Skip to main content

 Step 1: Access Glossaries

-1. Navigate to the Glossaries page in Scriptix
+1. Navigate to Glossaries page

-2. Click the "Create Glossary" or "New Glossary" button (Plus icon)
+2. Click "Create Glossary" button (Plus icon)

 3. Create Glossary modal opens